core

 • A null pointer is never valid.

-• For a pointer to be valid, it is necessary, but not always sufficient, that the pointer be dereferenceable: the memory range of the given size starting at the pointer must all be within the bounds of a single allocated object.
+• For a pointer to be valid, it is necessary, but not always sufficient, that the pointer be dereferenceable.
+The provenance of the pointer is used to determine which allocated object it is derived from; a pointer is dereferenceable if the memory range of the given size starting at the pointer is entirely contained within the bounds of that allocated object.
 Note that in Rust, every (stack-allocated) variable is considered a separate allocated object.

 • All accesses performed by functions in this module are non-atomic in the sense of atomic operations used to synchronize between threads.
 This means it is undefined behavior to perform two concurrent accesses to the same location from different threads unless both accesses only read from memory.
 Notice that this explicitly includes read_volatile and write_volatile: Volatile accesses cannot be used for inter-thread synchronization.